Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Winner: Fliki

-Fliki is the better fit when the source material already exists as text and the job is turning it into a narrated video quickly.
+Fliki is the better fit when the source material already exists and the team wants a narrated baseline plus pronunciation control.

 Winner: InVideo